Tom Price (American politician): Gun policy

 Price opposed gun control.
-Throughout his congressional career, he consistently received high ratings from the National Rifle Association and its Political Victory Fund, as well as from the Gun Owners of America, while consistently receiving scores of 0 from the Brady Campaign to Prevent Gun Violence.
+Throughout his congressional career, he consistently received high ratings from the NRA Political Victory Fund, as well as from the Gun Owners of America, while consistently receiving scores of 0 from the Brady Campaign to Prevent Gun Violence.

 In 2005, Price voted for the Protection of Lawful Commerce in Arms Act, which protects firearms manufacturers and dealers from facing legal consequences, when crimes are committed with the use of their products.

 In 2007, Price co-sponsored the D.C.
 Personal Protection Act, which would have repealed many of Washington D.C.'s local gun control regulations, over the protests of D.C.'s elected officials.
 Although the bill failed to become law, the 2008 Supreme Court decision District of Columbia v.
 Heller found that the absolute prohibition of handguns in D.C. was unconstitutional.
 Price praised this decision, as well as the Supreme Court decision reached two years later in McDonald v.
 City of Chicago, which stated that the Second Amendment applies to the states.

 In 2009, Price supported the National Right-to-Carry Reciprocity Act, which would have made concealed carry permits issued by any state valid nationwide.

 Immigration

 Price believes that illegal immigrants in the United States should be deported, saying in 2005 of George W. Bush's plans for immigration reform, "Thinly veiled attempts to promote amnesty cannot be tolerated."
-In 2009, Price voted for the Birthright Citizenship Act, which would have revised the U.S. Constitution's 14th Amendment to prevent children born to illegal immigrants in the country from attaining birthright citizenship.
+In 2009, Price voted for the Birthright Citizenship Act, which would have revised the Fourteenth Amendment to the United States Constitution to prevent children born to illegal immigrants in the country from attaining birthright citizenship.
+Price has written in support of legislation that allows green cards that went unused due to bureaucratic inefficiencies to be reissued to foreign physicians and nurses who are trained to practice in the United States.